IS TIP POOLING LEGAL? THE DEFINITIONS OF POOLING, SHARING, AND TIPPING OUT

 This tip sharing was titled “tip pooling” in the FAB 2018-3 legislation—another reason to focus more on the practice in your workplace rather than what it’s called.

 The biggest question to ask yourself is: after sharing or dividing my tips, am I making less than federal minimum wage ($7.25) hourly including take-home tips?
 If the answer is yes, we can help.
+(It’s important to note that minimum wage varies in different locations; check your state or city for their minimum wage laws.)

 The definition of tip pooling is when the total amount of tips earned is divided among non-supervisory staff members.
 For example: waitresses at a restaurant may put together all their tips after a given shift and divide the total evenly.